-I began to hear strange voices speaking, and the wails of the afflicted circumjacent.
+I began to hear strange voices speaking, and the wails of the afflicted souls that were circumjacent.
 Hitherto were the effects of the death of Lord Hasper affecting me too?
 Or was I yielding to the perilous isolation of the castle?
 A tingling sensation then echoed constantly within my brain, and I felt a heavy pounding consuming my thoughts incessantly.
 I could not resist the unyielding force of the clock.
 The sound grew louder and louder, as the intensity was severe and inscrutable.
 It possessed an irresoluble determination over me, as if the clock had controlled and spellbound my pattern of thinking.
 I was totally submissive to the devious will of its puissant grasp upon me.

 But then, the caretaker Alexander had seen me in the Great Hall staring at the huge clock, as I was unaware of his presence.
 He started to call my name several times, but I did not respond once.
 It was not until he grabbed me, by the shoulder that I had reacted suddenly.
 It was such a haunting and realistic episode that I was shivering incessantly.